Aggressively Defending People Charged With DWI/DUI

 False readings in DUI drug cases – A urine test measures metabolites (leftover traces) of drugs.
 These metabolites can stay in your body and appear in your urine long after you are no longer under the influence of the drug.

-Jeff Sheridan has a thorough understanding of the problems associated with urine testing in DWI and DUI drug cases.
-When you retain our firm, Mr. Sheridan will use his experience and knowledge to aggressively defend your rights and freedom.
+Jeff Sheridan and Randall Kins have a thorough understanding of the problems associated with urine testing in DWI and DUI drug cases.
+When you retain our firm, we will use our experience and knowledge to aggressively defend your rights and freedom.

 Contact A Lawyer